 We put together a summary of the most important tips for you and answers to puzzling questions.
 You can also view the various digital profile options and see the right answers to the questions that survey your knowledge of the data economy.

 The use of various digital services and devices creates a trail of data.
 However, it is difficult for individuals to understand the ways their personal data travels in digital services.

 Get a glimpse into the data economy through the following short video:

 What do we do?

 Using six test persons, Sitra has studied what data is collected of us as we use digital services and how that data is used.
-The results of the digitrail survey will be published on the international Data Protection Day in Sitra’s Where’s my data?
-Citizens’ digital print event, which is also available as a live broadcast.
+The preliminary results (available in English in February) of the digitrail survey were published on the international Data Protection Day 28 January 2020 in Sitra’s Where’s my data?
+Citizens’ digital print event, which is also available as a video (only partly in English).

 We created a digiprofile test to help you understand your own digital behaviour and the ways you can influence how the data collected about you is used.

 The Digitrail survey and Digiprofile test were created as part of Sitra’s IHAN – Fair data economy project, which aims to restore confidence in digital services.
 A fair data economy means consumers’ increasing control over who collects their personal data, and when and how the data is used and for what purposes.
 In practice, this is shown by new, transparent services and the way in which digital services and products enhance our everyday lives.

 We prepared the questions for the digiprofile test together with experts who specialise in digital behaviour and the data economy.
 Our partners in defining the profiles were the University of Oulu and Copenhagen University of Technology.